 Who is Madeleine Kando?

-I began my immigrant career at the age of four, when my family moved to France from Hungary, right before the Iron Curtain closed off many of the countries of Eastern Europe and made them satellite states of the Soviet Union.
+I began my immigrant career at the age of four when my family moved to Paris, France from Budapest, Hungary, right before the Iron Curtain closed off many of the countries of Eastern Europe and made them satellite states of the Soviet Union.

 A child of a mixed marriage between a Jew and a Gentile, born among the rubble of World War II, I became a political refugee and grew up in Paris and Amsterdam.
 You couldn’t ask for a better apprenticeship if you are an aspiring immigrant.